zencq/Pi/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/zencq/Pi?display_name=release)
 [![Supported by the No Man's Sky Community Developers & Designers](https://raw.githubusercontent.com/NMSCD/About/master/badge/purple.svg)](https://nmscd.com/)

-This repository contains a collection of CSV files with values of stats for every procedural item in **[No Man's Sky](https://www.nomanssky.com/)**.
-This includes mainly technology upgrades but also the products (artifacts in-game).
+This repository contains a collection of files with values of stats for every **p**rocedural **i**tem in [No Man's Sky](https://www.nomanssky.com/).
+This includes mainly technology upgrades but also the products (treasures/artifacts in-game).

 ## Usage